UDST/bayarea_urbansim/README.md

 ### Installation

 Bay Area UrbanSim is written in Python and runs in a command line environment.
-It's compatible with MacOS, Windows, and Linux, and with Python 2.7 and 3.5+.
+It's compatible with Mac, Windows, and Linux, and with Python 2.7 and 3.5+.
 Python 3 is recommended.

 1. Install the [Anaconda Python](https://www.anaconda.com/products/individual#Downloads) distribution (not strictly required, but makes things easier and more reliable)
 2. Clone this repository